 An easy way to provide variety for your pet is to change the protein source regularly, say from chicken, to duck, and then to beef.
 Remember that in the wild, dogs and cats ate what they could catch, so one day it might be rabbit, a pheasant the next, and the remains of a moose carcass the day after.
 You don’t need to change foods every day with your pet – once a month is generally where I have owners start.
 Another approach is to change protein sources with each new bag of food.
 This is not an exact science.
 Feeding variety is what’s important.

-You can also vary your pet’s diet by feeding food in multiple forms, including canned, raw, freeze-dried, and dry.
+You can also vary your pet’s diet by feeding food in multiple forms, including canned, raw, lightly cooked, canned, and dry.
 Each type of food has its strong and weak points.
 Rotating proteins and food forms does even more to provide variety and complete, species-appropriate (there’s that term again) nutrition.

 There are many reasons why variety is important for our pets: